How to Run A Successful Engineering Design Review

 • A non-technical design review is for people who don’t use design tools every day.
 This could include product managers, marketing teams, clients, or even company leaders.
 They care more about how the product looks, if it meets business goals, how easy it is to use, and if it fits the budget and timeline.

 The main difference is what each group focuses on and how they review the design.
 Technical teams look at the details.
 Non-technical teams focus on the bigger picture.
-But both sides need to give input and work together.
+Still, both sides need to give input and work together.

 Main Types of Engineering Design Review